bdb2381/jest/docs/JestObjectAPI.md

 ### `jest.setTimeout(timeout)`

 Set the default timeout interval (in milliseconds) for all tests and before/after hooks in the test file.
 This only affects the test file from which this function is called.
 The default timeout interval is 5 seconds if this method is not called.
+The timeout interval is applied to each test individually, not the test suite.

 Example: